-The Group recognizes the sale's option contracts ("Put option") entered into with the owners of non-controlling sharings of subsidiaries, in accordance with IAS 32 "Presentation of Financial Instruments".
+The Group recognizes the sale's option contracts ("Put option") entered into with the owners of noncontrolling sharings of subsidiaries, in accordance with IAS 32 "Presentation of Financial Instruments".
 The obligations arising from this type of contracts, which are related with consolidated subsidiaries upon global integration are recognized as financial liabilities, at their discounted current value or fair value.
+Sale's options ("Put option") are initially recognized against equity, as well as subsequent changes in their measurement, pursuant to IFRS 10.